Sierra-Foxy/BloonsTD6Server/README.md

 ## This project is currently barely a thing.
 Nothing is fleshed out and most of the features are missing.

+## Building from source
+Make sure you have the required libraries (OpenSSL, Boost 1.81+)

+Download the source code and in the source directory run `mkdir build` to create the directory where the build files will go.

+Run `cmake -B build -G Ninja` to configure the build.

+Run `cmake --build build` to build the project.

+Install the required files with `cmake --install build`.
+This will install the required systemd services and their files.

 ## Development information

 This code currently runs on Linux only.
 The main reason for this currently is the transparent proxy.